tw1270/Regression_model_house_price/README.md

-C# Project 2 - Ames Housing Data and Kaggle Challenge Tenzin Wangdu | 3.07.2021
+# Project 2 - Ames Housing Data and Kaggle Challenge
+Tenzin Wangdu | 3.07.2021

 ### Problem Statement
 ---
 * A Realtor is looking to renovate and build houses in Ames, Iowa.
 * Look the data to see what to invest in to get best R.O.I.
 * Which features will raise the price of the house value.

 ### Table of Contents
 ---